Galileo-Galilei/kedro-mlflow-tutorial/README.md

     ```

   - a ``transform_data`` (the name does not matter) node which applies the object to the data.
 It will be tagged as ``["training", "inference"]`` because it need to be applied in both pipelines.
-- Some training specific operations (split between train and test datasets, hyperparameter tuning...) which are tagged as ``["training"]`` only.
+- Some [**training specific operations**](https://github.com/Galileo-Galilei/kedro-mlflow-tutorial/blob/main/src/kedro_mlflow_tutorial/pipelines/ml_app/pipeline.py#L87) (split between train and test datasets, hyperparameter tuning...) which are tagged as ``["training"]`` only.
-- Some post analysis after model training to assess its performance.
-Since they are not used in inference, you can tag them as ``["training"]``.
+- Some [**post analysis after model training**](https://github.com/Galileo-Galilei/kedro-mlflow-tutorial/blob/main/src/kedro_mlflow_tutorial/pipelines/ml_app/pipeline.py#L112) to assess its performance.
+Since they are not used in inference, you can tag these nodes as ``["training"]``.
 You can still log them as artifacts to make comparison between runs easier:

 ```yaml
 # catalog.yml